dc225/dc225.github.io/_posts/2017-10-23-brmakerfaire-2017-recap.md

 layout: blog_article
 author: dc225
 version: 1.1.1
 description: Baton Rouge Mini Maker Faire 2017 was Saturday, October 21, 2017.
-Here are some highlights!
+Here are some of our highlights!
 ---

 DEF CON 225 was a registered maker at the 4th annual [Baton Rouge Mini Makerfaire](https://batonrouge.makerfaire.com/?utm_source=defcon225.org&utm_medium=Blog%20Post&utm_campaign=Shoutout), which was Saturday, October 21, 2017.